Cloned seedling off a 0.5 X 6.0 cm root cutting.

 • Mark your planting with a survey flag to add in weed control and watering, which is very important throughout the summer months.

 • Do not water your root cuttings for the first few weeks!
 There should be enough moisture in the spring soil to keep the cuttings healthy.
 Too much water promotes rot.
-You can water once the sprout has emerge.
+You can water once the sprout has emerge and the weather turns dry.

 • Keep the weeds under control the entire summer.
 Use whatever means it takes.
 Paulownia is very intolerant to any type of shading or competition.